OSU Symphony Orchestra earns national recognition for innovation and excellence

 OSU is one of only five college orchestras named a national finalist for the Vytautas Marijosius Memorial Award in Orchestral Programming — a distinction that celebrates inventive and impactful orchestral performances.

-“I was truly honored and humbled when I received the news,” said Dr. Thomas Dickey, former director of orchestral studies.
-“To be recognized on the national level for the great things we are doing here at OSU means the world to me and the students.”
+“This is truly wonderful news,” said Dr. Lucia Unrau, director of the Greenwood School of Music.
+“To be recognized on the national level for the great things we are doing here at OSU means the world to our students.”

 With its growing national reputation, the OSU Symphony Orchestra hopes to attract top-tier musical talent from across Oklahoma and beyond.
+Recruitment efforts are focused on showcasing the orchestra’s excellence — building on this national recognition — and ensuring that OSU remains a destination for aspiring young musicians.

 Story By: Matthew Hunter | Photo By: Jason Wallace | casnews@okstate.edu